Oikos-Genomics/OikosMap/README.md

 ## Options

 All native options in `NextFlow` are usable in `OikosMap` - their documentation can be found [here](https://www.nextflow.io/docs/latest/cli.html).
-`--trace` and `--report` are useful for providing usage stats, and the author recommends enabling them.
+`-with-trace` and `-with-report` are useful for providing usage stats, and the author recommends enabling them.
 The following table documents all options specific to `OikosMap`:

 | Option | Default | Data type | Description |